ozmoroz/ozmoroz-blog-hugo/content/post/2019-09-28-Do-i-need-bind-in-2019/index.md

 categories: ["technology"]
 Tags: [javascript, react]
 Slug: do-i-need-bind-in-2019
+Description: Why you no longer need to bind your JavaScript class methods.
 ---

 {{<responsive-figure src="to_bind_or_not_to_bind.jpg" width="640" alt="To bind or not to bind - that is the question">}}